2025 Gartner® Critical Capabilities for Customer Data Platforms Access report

 Read More: How To Achieve Data Democratization With A CDP

-4. Marketing Activation and Personalization
+4. Marketing Activation, Personalization, and AI Decisioning

 Read More: How To Provide An Exceptional Omnichannel Customer Experience